The Basics Behind Financing A Mobile Or Manufactured Home

 A manufactured home in springtime surroundings, possibly in a suburban area.

-House prices seem to be ever rising, creating an affordability challenge for aspiring homeowners looking to put down roots.
-If there was a home built to strict federal standards and available at a fraction of the price of traditional site-built housing, that would probably sound pretty good.
-That’s the promise of a manufactured home.
+House prices seem to be ever rising, making it harder for aspiring homeowners looking to put down roots.
+But what if there were a home available at a fraction of the price of traditional site-built housing?
+That would probably sound pretty good, right?
+That’s the allure of a mobile or manufactured home.

-If you’re looking to buy one, you should know what to expect in terms of manufactured home financing.
-Rocket Mortgage® offers conventional financing on qualifying manufactured homes.
-We’ll look at this in comparison to other loan options and discuss what sellers need to know to give buyers access to the best loan terms.
+If you’re looking to buy one, you should be clued in on what to expect in terms of financing.
+Otherwise, you might get blindsided by the costs and process.
+We’ll compare loan options and discuss what sellers need to know to give buyers access to the best loan terms.

-All manufactured homes built after June 15, 1976, have a HUD tag and data plate signifying they meet the standards of the Department of Housing and Urban Development.
+Mobile homes and manufactured homes are often seen as being one and the same.
+However, all manufactured homes built after June 15, 1976, have a HUD tag and data plate showcasing they meet the standards of the Department of Housing and Urban Development (HUD).
 Homes built before that date are often referred to as “mobile homes.”

-These mobile homes were not built with the same specifications for safety and durability in mind.
-Financing options may be more limited.
-Rocket Mortgage doesn’t offer financing for manufactured or mobile homes built before June 15, 1976
+Mobile homes, which predate June 15, 1976, weren't built with the same specifications for safety and durability in mind.
+In turn, financing options may be more limited.

 See What You Qualify For